 - Safari on iOS 12+ (This feature doesn’t support other browsers such as Chrome on iOS)

 A: No, you don’t need to log into the Patient Portal or download any kind of application to join the visit.
-The URL will come directly to your preferred contact method (email or text, so long as you have previously consented to such messaging with your healthcare provider’s office) and can be accessed via web browser (desktop or mobile).
+The URL will come directly to your preferred contact method (email or text, so long as you have previously consented to such messaging with your healthcare provider’s office) and can be accessed via a web browser (desktop or mobile).

 Q: How can I test to make sure my device is compatible?